antoniocarboni/magento2-gulp/README.md

 # MOVED!
-This project is moved on https://github.com/magenio-it/magento2-gulp
+This project has been moved on https://github.com/magenio-it/magento2-gulp

 # magento2-gulp